-Searching for startup statistics like these is vital as they can help you gain a better understanding of what to expect, what to avoid, and how not to end up in the massive pile of failed startups.
+Startup statistics like these are vital as they can help you gain a better understanding of what to expect, what to avoid, and how not to end up in the massive pile of failed startups.

-- Economic Times
+- The Economic Times

 - Guidant Financial